-In my previous post, Windows Autopilot Troubleshooting basics, we discussed different troubleshooting areas like Network Activity, Registry, and Event Viewer.
-In this post, let’s discuss on Windows MDM Diagnostics Tool benefits, usage, and examples.
+In my previous post, Windows Autopilot Troubleshooting Basics, we discussed different troubleshooting areas such as Network Activity, Registry, and Event Viewer.

-[Related Posts – Windows Autopilot Step by Step Guides, Windows 10 Deployment Process Flow and Logs]
+[Related Posts – Windows Autopilot Step-by-Step Guides, Windows 10 Deployment Process Flow and Logs, Benefits Of Enabling Windows Autopilot Diagnostics Page HTMD Blog]

-What are the Benefits of MDM Diagnostics Tool?
+The following are the benefits of the MDM Diagnostics Tool.

-- Automatically collect predefined logs and save as zip or Cab file
+1. Automatically collect predefined logs and save them as zipping or Cab files.

-- Remote users to run the command and share the logs with IT to troubleshoot
+2. Remote users can run the command and share the logs with IT to troubleshoot.

-- Use Pre or Post OOBE stage of Windows Autopilot
+3. Use the Pre or Post-OOBE stage of Windows Autopilot.

-How to use the Windows MDM diagnostics tool?
-I would recommend using the latest Windows 10 (1803 or later) version to use MDM Diagnostics tool.
+I recommend using the latest Windows 10 (1803 or later) version of the MDM Diagnostics tool.
 I have not tested the previous version of Windows 10 with this MDM diag tool.

 Usage 1: Syntax: MdmDiagnosticsTool.exe -out < output folder path >